-- Place a tray and/or rags below the brake hard line connection on inner fender well. - Using your line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps inside line packaging to halt brake fluid loss. - Use a small screwdriver or awl to pry off the clip holding the brake line to the bracket - Plug the end of the OEM brake line to prevent brake fluid spillage with the supplied rubber line cap. - Remove all remaining brake line distribution blocks and hard lines.
+- Place a tray and/or rags below the brake hard line connection on inner fender well.
+Have the provided rubber caps/plugs handy to stop brake fluid. - When applicable, using a T20 torx bit, remove the three (3) screws holding the air duct diverter to the inner fender. - Using your 11mm line/flare wrench, disconnect factory soft brake line from hard line connection at the fender well and immediately cover the hard line attachment point with the provided black rubber caps inside line packaging to halt brake fluid loss. - Have some rags handy as there will be some residual fluid remaining in the OE brake line to the caliper. - Disconnect the brake lines at both the bracket on the front spindle as well as the inlet port to the caliper and remove. - Plug the inlet port to the OE caliper with the other rubber plug/cap.